18F/handbook/pages/general-information-and-resources/tech-policies/tts-pages.md

 >This guide is for **GSA Employees** operating a GSA Website using [Cloud.gov Pages](https://pages.cloud.gov).

 "TTS Pages" is **GSA's internal "System"** with an Authority to Operate (ATO) of [Cloud.gov's FEDRAMP Authorization](https://marketplace.fedramp.gov/products/F1607067912) for their [Cloud.gov Pages](https://pages.cloud.gov) service.
 As such, it adds the Security Controls around the Source Code and Contents for the Website (e.g. Github).
-It provides TTS users with a fast and secure approach to getting a Web Presence for your projects/programs.
+It provides **GSA employees** with a fast and secure approach to getting a Web Presence for your projects/programs.
 This page defines the requirements for launching a new website at GSA using [Cloud.gov Pages](https://pages.cloud.gov)

 >Follow this link for more information about using [Cloud.gov Pages](tools/pages)

 ## Launching a [Cloud.gov Pages](http://pages.cloud.gov) Website at GSA

-- Identify a Federal GSA Employee as the **Website Manager**
+- Identify a Federal GSA Employee as the **GSA Website Manager**

-> Note: GSA **Website Manager** is defined here [GSA's Digital.gov Program](https://digital.gov/2023/03/24/who-is-your-website-manager/)
+> Note: **GSA Website Manager** is defined here [GSA's Digital.gov Program](https://digital.gov/2023/03/24/who-is-your-website-manager/)

 - Turn on all [Github Advanced Security](https://docs.github.com/en/get-started/learning-about-github/about-github-advanced-security) for the Site's Repository and `Enable`:
   - [CodeQL](https://docs.github.com/en/code-security/code-scanning)